LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 Instead, it is better to be able to adjust how you present each section.
 And be aware of the time.
 A great exercise to help speakers become comfortable with adjusting their time is to give your presentation at wildly different time scales.
 Here's how:

+[://]# "Something I'm not clear on here: Am I supposed to do this exercise once?
+Or practise each of these multiple times until I'm really good and happy with the result?
+Am I supposed to write 3 separate talks on top of the one I have?"

 ### Assumptions and adjustments
+[://] # "It could be good to do this one without a heading."

 Many of the first-time speakers that I'm working with are giving ten to twenty minute talks with ten to twenty slides.
 The following times are based on that structure.
 If you are giving a much longer or much shorter talk, adjust accordingly.
 Likewise, if you're slide to talk ratio is much different, you will often need to adjust.